zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/email.md

 To rise the delivery rate it is important to ensure the emails are being sent from a trusted source, which is only possible with an SMTP server or 3rd party service.

 {% callout title="Delivery Test" %}
-We recommend the free service from [Mailtrap](https://mailtrap.io/) which allows you to test if an email has been sent and give it a delivery punctuation.
+We recommend the free service from [Mailtrap](https://mailtrap.io/) which allows you to test if an email has been sent and give it delivery punctuation.
 If you don't want to open an account feel free to reach out to our support and we will assist you using ours.
 {% /callout %}

 ---